robuno/market-finder-TS-mcp-remote-server/README.md

-# Market Price Finder MCP Server
+# Market Price Finder MCP Server written in TypeScript (Cloudflare Workers Deployment)

 This project is a Model Context Protocol (MCP) server built on Cloudflare Workers that helps find and compare market prices for products.
 It provides tools for querying and analyzing product prices across different marketplaces.